-The legend "EXT-MEM LOADING!!" will be displayed with the data load.
-The legend "EXT-MEM LOADING!!" will be displayed with the accumulation marks flashing to indicate that loading is in progress.
+The legend "EXT-MEM LOADING!!" will be displayed with the exclamation marks flashing to indicate that loading is in progress.
 The search load process will take a few seconds to complete.
 Once the load is complete, the LCD will revert to its previous display (VFO, scan or search etc).